sai-aneesh/Style_Transfer_GNR638/README.md

-# `Style Transfer` using CycleGAN on 17flowers dataset
+# `Style Transfer` using DiscoGAN and CycleGAN on 17flowers dataset

 This project was made in a team of 6 members:
 - Suryadevara Sai Aneesh (Team Lead)